hashicorp/terraform-provider-consul/website/docs/r/acl_policy.html.markdown

 * `rules` - (Required) The rules of the policy.
 * `datacenters` - (Optional) The datacenters of the policy.
 * `namespace` - (Optional, Enterprise Only) The namespace to create the policy within.
+* `partition` - (Optional, Enterprise Only) The partition the ACL policy is associated with.

 ## Attributes Reference